-Currently, Mr. Cerf serves as Managing Director and Portfolio Manager of Montclair Investment Partners.
+Currently, Mr. Cerf serves as Managing Director and Portfolio Manager of Montclair Investment Partners at UBS.
 Throughout his career, Monty Cerf has remained dedicated to helping the financial community and various educational institutions.
 Today, Mr. Cerf serves on the Board of Advisors for the Yale School of Management’s International Center for Finance, the MSU Business Board of Advisors, and the Cornell Outdoor Education Program Board.

-As Managing Director and Portfolio Manager of Montclair Investment Partners, Monty Cerf relies heavily on his past experiences at JPMorgan and Bear Sterns to grow his client’s wealth by utilizing his expert knowledge of equity capital markets and risk assessment.
-Within finance, wealth and portfolio management is often seen as one of the most rewarding if not challenging positions within the industry and requires candidates to possess expertise in a wide range of areas.
+Within finance, wealth and portfolio management is often seen as one of the most rewarding if not challenging positions within the industry and requires candidates to possess knowledge in a wide range of areas.
 However, Monty Cerf stresses that while a robust financial background is a necessity within portfolio management, specific skillsets can define a portfolio manager’s success.

 Strong Communication Skills: